 Why do I think so many Christians and the church have been so wrong on this topic for so long?
 Well, that will have to be an essay/video for another day.

 I hope this blog and my youtube channel helps and I hope I can answer any questions you might have.
-If you want to wrestle with scripture with me because you disagree, get in touch, even more so if you're up for discussing it on a youtube live stream.
+If you want to discuss scripture with me or you just disagree but want to chat, get in touch.

 PS.
 Here are a couple more resources that I hope help you discover more of what the good news really is all about!